 Over 50 Australian companies operate in Argentina, including 10 ASX200 companies.
-Total Australian investment in Argentina is estimated at around A$372 million (2015), of which A$251 million is direct.
+Total Australian direct investment in Argentina is estimated at around $218 million (2016).
 Sectors of interest have included mining, agribusiness, entertainment, port management, freight equipment and insurance services.

 Australia also participates in the CER-Mercosur Dialogue, bringing together Australia, New Zealand and the Mercosur member countries.
 The dialogue was established in 1996 as a mechanism to strengthen cooperation on global trade policy issues and to promote inter-regional trade and investment.
 The last dialogue took place in Buenos Aires in May 2017.